Tiruverkadu: Demographics

 According to 2011 census, Tiruverkadu had a population of 62,824 with a sex-ratio of 977 females for every 1,000 males, much above the national average of 929.
 A total of 7,189 were under the age of six, constituting 3,617 males and 3,572 females.
 Scheduled Castes and Scheduled Tribes accounted for 22.86% and 0.37% of the population respectively.
 The average literacy of the town was 74.35%, compared to the national average of 72.99%.
 The town had a total of 15,863 households.
 There were a total of 25,245 workers, comprising 138 cultivators, 210 main agricultural labourers, 628 in house hold industries, 21,770 other workers, 2,499 marginal workers, 57 marginal cultivators, 81 marginal agricultural labourers, 156 marginal workers in household industries and 2,205 other marginal workers.
 As per the religious census of 2011, Tiruverkadu (M + OG) had 93.17% Hindus, 1.36% Muslims, 4.98% Christians, 0.04% Sikhs, 0.05% Buddhists, 0.04% Jains, 0.33% following other religions and 0.03% following no religion or did not indicate any religious preference.

+Etymology

+The neighbourhood had remained a dense neem forest since the ancient times.
+This resulted in the locality being called Velakadu, meaning "jungle of neem".
+The presence of a snake pit where goddess Karumari (Parvathi) is believed to be residing in the form of snake eventually gave the name Thiruverkaadu, with thiru being the Tamil equivalent of the honorific Hindu term "Sri".

 Location

-The town is located 2 km from Chennai-Bangalore highway NH4 and 1.5 km from Avadi Poonamalle road SH55.
-The town is 10 km from Chennai Metropolitan Bus Terminus CMBT.
-Nearby towns include Porur, Kattupakkam, Iyyapantangal, Kumananchavadi, Karayanchavadi, Poonamalle, Paruthipattu, Ayapakkam, Ambattur, Vaangaram and Maduravoyal.
+The town is located 2 km from Chennai-Bangalore highway NH4 and 1.5 km from Avadi - Poonamalle road SH55.
+The town is 10.5 km from Chennai Metropolitan Bus Terminus CMBT.
+Nearby towns include Avadi, Porur, Kattupakkam, Iyyapantangal, Kumananchavadi, Karayanchavadi, Poonamalle, Paruthipattu, Ayapakkam, Ambattur, Vaangaram and Maduravoyal.